jerome-wy/learn-colors-and-letters-for-toddlers/README.md

 ### Description

-##### I plan to build a Web Browser Game specifically for Toddlers.
-I have a toddler who LOVES to learn new things.
-Toddlers are surprisingly very intuitive when it comes to smartphones.
-I thought it would be a great idea to make something for two things I love: my son and coding.
+ToddLearn is a very simple game that I created for my own Toddler.
+Toddlers are so curious and always want to get into a phone or tablet.
+I thought it would be pretty cool to make a game specifically for him to play and learn at the same time.

 ---